emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 ### 03. Amplification with PrepAmp Primer

 > Here, the converted DNA is randomly primed with PCR primers that have degenerate bases so that amplification takes place all across the genome.
 Random priming and PCR of the fragmented DNA results in pieces of DNA 150-600bp long.
 The polymerase in this step is able to recognize Uracil and thus is more sensitive than other polymerases used in PCRs.
-This is why it needs to be added in twice, after the 98 degree step, because it would break down at that temperature.
+This is why it needs to be added in twice, after the 98°C step, because it would break down at that temperature.

 **Preparation**